borkshop/kni/HACKNI.md

 - document.js

-The Inkblot document serves as both renderer and dialog controller.
+The Kni document serves as both renderer and dialog controller.
 The web dialog is relatively simple, building a DOM on the fly, with certain CSS to allow the containing document to govern its position and animation.